Pesinario/The-Farmer-Was-Replaced/README.md

 Latest version (1.6) slightly hardcoded the end of the run, and incorporated seed pre-buying (Also top 50!)

 ## Known issues and future plans
-- The maze method is not 100% stable, it *sometimes* crashes a timed run attempt
+- The maze method is not 100% stable, it *sometimes* crashes a timed run attempt.
 - The (pre-fertilizer?) pumpkin farming has a bug I can’t seem to diagnose.
 I’d appreciate any help, as I’ve tried various approaches without success.
-- The cactus farming has seed issues, but it is **very** likely that is due to the aforementioned pumpkin farming issues.
 - Logs are usually quite verbose, especially on the `dev` branch.